Skip to main content

 Introduces you to storytelling as a model of performance and activism.
 Storytelling is a powerful tool to engage imagination, intervene in narratives and highlight the need for social change.
 By adapting and developing your practice through communal storytelling you will consider form, composition, and ethical reasoning.

-The Recognition of Experience Based Education and Learning unit supports you in building a bespoke and individually relevant programme of learning based on a mixture of lived experience, personal projects, intensive workshops, and transcultural learning exchange (Shared Campus activity).
-It is assessed through reflective practice and a portfolio of evidence addressing Learning Outcomes that demonstrate advanced competence in either; collaboration and co-operation, analysis and insight, making and production, communication and connectivity, enterprise and innovation, initiative and creativity, process and responsibility, skills and application or curiosity and enquiry.
-Core teaching is the same for each of the nine options.
+The Recognition of Experience Based Education and Learning unit supports you in building a bespoke and individually relevant programme of learning based on a mixture of lived experience, personal projects and intensive workshops and transcultural learning exchange.
+It is assessed through reflective practice and a portfolio of evidence addressing Learning Outcomes that demonstrate advanced competence in either; collaboration and co-operation, analysis and insight, and making and production.
+Core teaching is the same for each of the three options.
 You are encouraged and supported in gathering experience and evidence of learning from independent enquiry (practice) and from engagement with international communities of practice.

 Unit 5: Process